dchu101/UCBDataBootcampHW5/README.md

 # Observations

-* Of the drug treatments, Capomulin and Ramicane show the most promise.
-Both decreased tumor volume, had markedly better survival rates, and had relatively less aggressive growth of metastatic sites compared to the other treatements.
+* Of the drug treatments, Capomulin shows the most promise.
+It decreased tumor volume, had markedly better survival rates, and had relatively less aggressive growth of metastatic sites compared to the other treatments.

-* Propriva has a markedly worse survival rate than the other drugs, despite not being noticeably worse in tumor growth or growth of metastatic sites.
+* Capomulin is also the most consistent of the treatments, as it has the smallest error bar and standard error of all the logged treatments.

-* The value of the metastatic sites count data point is worth exploring.
-Of the data points collected, it's the only one in which there's a clear differentiation between the 10 treatments.
+* The value of the metastatic sites count data point is worth exploring further.
+Infubinol has a noteable better job of limiting metastatic sites than Ketapril and the placebo, however it has the worst survival rate of the four treatments.

 For the other data points, the treatments either track the placebo or break off showing some promise.

-A few things I would work on with additional time:

-* One of the mice (g989) in the dataset was treated with multiple drugs.
-I would create deduplication logic which removes it.

-* Create some logic which always places placebo at the bottom.

-* Size up the plots and make them easier to read and to track the data points.

 ```python
 #import dependencies